Kavin Bharti Mittal: Early life

-Mittal was born on 30 August 1987 in Delhi, India.
-He graduated in electronics and electrical engineering from the University of York and completed his master's in electrical and electronics engineering and management from Imperial College London.
-Kavin interned at McLaren Racing, Google and Goldman Sachs while studying at Imperial College London.
-At McLaren Racing, he helped the Formula1 team embed a technology that would show the track flags on steering wheels.
+Mittal was born on 30 August 1987 in Delhi, India to parents Sunil Mittal, an industrialist, and Nyna Mittal.
+He earned a bachelor's degree in electronics and electrical engineering from the University of York, followed by a master's in electrical and electronics engineering and management from Imperial College London.
+During his studies at Imperial College London, he completed internships at McLaren Racing, Google and Goldman Sachs.
+At McLaren Racing, he contributed to a technology project involving the integration of track flag indicators into Formula1 steering wheel displays.